BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/32 Detect Cycle in LinkedList/Theory.md

 <br>

-## Better Approach
+## Optimal Approach

-- Using the Tortoise and Hare algorithm.
+- Using the **Tortoise and Hare algorithm**.
+- Optimized the Space complexity by not using eternal DS

 ### Algorithm